Pradumnasaraf/DevOps/docs/docker/commands.md

 ### Docker Compose

 - Run docker compose file.
-  Note: By default it finds for the file name `docker-compose.yaml`, to give file with other naming use `-f <file-name.yaml>` command
+  Note: If you do not pass `-f`, Docker looks for `compose.yaml` or `docker-compose.yaml` in the working directory.

 ```bash
 docker compose up -d